shockscript/spec/src/classes.md

 `protected` and `static protected` are propagated to the block of subclasses.

-## Documentation comment
+## ShockDoc comment

-A class may be prefixed by a documentation comment.
+A class may be prefixed by a ShockDoc comment.

 ```
 /** Comment */